ansys/pyprimemesh/doc/source/contributing/index.rst

 `High Level APIs <https://github.com/pyansys/pyprimemesh/blob/main/src/ansys/meshing/prime/lucid>`_

-If you have an idea on how to enhance PyPrimeMesh, consider first creating an issue as a feature request which PyPrimeMesh team can use as a discussion thread to work on for implementing the contribution.
+If you have an idea on how to enhance PyPrimeMesh, consider first creating an issue as a feature request which the PyPrimeMesh team can use as a discussion thread to work on for implementing the contribution.

 -----------
 Code Style